Two Models for Surface Segmentation using the Total Variation of the Normal Vector: Segmentation Using Two Total Variation Regularizers

 In the absence of a regularizer ($\TVweight = 0$), the problem decouples and the minimum of $\labelindex{\similarity}(\bn_\triangle) \, \doubleindex{\assign}$ is attained by the $\ell$-th unit vector that corresponds to the label vector in $\set{\labels_1, \ldots, \labels_L}$ that is closest to $\bn_\triangle$.

-The purpose of the regularizer~$\cR$ is to remove noise in the normal vector data and to enforce smoothness in the assignment function $\assign$.
-Both regularizers are based on the total variation and thus they penalize the jumps of the assignment function~$\assign$ between neighboring triangles.
+The purpose of the regularizer~$\cR$ is to counteract noise in the normal vector data and achieve clean segmentation results.
+Both regularizers are based on the total variation for piecewise constant functions $\bu \in \DG{\triangles}{X}$ with values in a metric space $(X,\metricSymbol_X)$, defined as \cite{BergmannHerrmannHerzogSchmidtVidalNunez:2020:2, LellmannStrekalovskiyKoetterCremers:2013:1}